Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 This is done to allow you to specify in the bootstrap which framework features you want added to the world, and then to safely inject your own systems into the `ComponentSystemGroups` those features create.

+An exception exists for systems that update in `DefaultVariantSystemGroup` in a NetCode project.

 Features made available with this bootstrap include: